The Volcanic Light: A Week Across the Canary Islands

 La Gomera: The Forest That Time Forgot

 Garajonay National Park is a UNESCO site — a primeval laurel cloud forest (laurisilva) that covered southern Europe 15 million years ago.
 This is one of the last surviving fragments.
 Walking through it feels like Jurassic Park without the dinosaurs.
-Moss-draped trees, ferns taller than me, mist drifting through canopy gaps.
+Moss-draped trees, ferns taller than you are, mist drifting through canopy gaps.

 Lanzarote: Where Art Meets Volcano

-I flew Binter Canarias from Tenerife to Lanzarote (40 minutes, about 45 EUR).
+Fly Binter Canarias from Tenerife to Lanzarote (40 minutes, about 45 EUR).
 Lanzarote is the most visually striking Canary Island — shaped by 18th-century eruptions (Timanfaya) and the artistic vision of Cesar Manrique, who made it his life's work to integrate architecture with the volcanic landscape.

 Timanfaya National Park (15 EUR, bus tour through the 1730 eruption zone) is otherworldly — black lava fields, red craters, and geothermal vents where the ground temperature reaches 400°C just below the surface.
 At the El Diablo restaurant, food is grilled over volcanic heat.
-It's a gimmick, but a spectacular one.
+It is a gimmick, but a spectacular one.

 A 5-site pass costs 35 EUR and covers all Manrique sites.
 Allow 2-3 days for Lanzarote.